BW-TT34-Anywhere-Fitness/Java-Backend/README-jw.md

   starttime: "2100-01-01T00:00:00"
 }

-2.instructor full overwrite at this endpoint:
+2. instructor full overwrite at this endpoint:

 PUT